yannxou/RefaceCPLiveControl/docs/_docs/91-privacy-policy.md

 * These cookies allow Google and its partners to serve ads that are relevant to your interests.
 * These ads help support the maintenance of the Script and this site.

+### GitHub

+Our hosting company (GitHub) may record and store the IP address of all visitors to this website.
+Please refer to the [GitHub privacy policy](https://docs.github.com/en/github/site-policy/github-privacy-statement) for details.

 ## Cookies

 The site uses cookies primarily through Google Analytics and Google AdSense.
 You can manage or disable cookies through your browser settings.